 Certificate in Tropical Medicine (CTM)

 A 6-month part-time online course to teach doctors key concepts of diseases that are especially prevalent in tropical and developing countries where resources may be limited.
-Students can attend live lectures during April-June and access lecture recordings and other materials in their own time through the online learning system according to their preference.
+Students can access lecture recordings and other materials in their own time through the online learning system according to their preference.
 The course includes most of the didactic sessions from the DTM&H course but does not include laboratory practicals or interactive clinical case discussions.
-Assessment is with an online Multiple Choice exam.
+Assessment is with an online multiple choice exam.

 Key differences of tropical medicine courses